What is the Subset (%) Significance Test?

 Compatible Question Types

 Sig Testing will work with ANY question which has Values set to either Row % or Column %.
 So works with Choice, Matrix, Rank as well as Scale, Numeric Scale, NPS, Score, and Hidden Variables but also works with Constant Sum, as long as the Values slot is set to Row % or Column %.
-Looped questions will also be sig-tested.
+Looped questions are also sig-tested.

 Sig Testing will only work if the base size of the column / row being compared is less than (not equal to nor greater than) the base size of the total column / row being compared against, i.e. it's a subset of the total.

-Here's a couple more examples below.
+Here's 1 more example below.

-Matrix Default
+1a: Matrix Default

-Matrix Crosstab
+1b: Matrix Crosstab